 The characteristics of the implant you choose play an important role in determining the risk of capsular contracture.
 Choosing a breast implant brand with a good reputation reduces risks.
 Textured implants (aside from their risk of BIA-ALCL) have less likelihood of causing capsular contracture.
 You should discuss all the pros and cons of different implant types when planning your surgery with your plastic surgeon.

 Choosing your plastic surgeon

-Choosing the right plastic surgeon is critical to reducing the risk of complications after breast augmentation surgery.
-It’s also vital to get the most outstanding results possible.
-Top plastic surgeons follow strict sterile techniques and methods to reduce contamination during surgery.
+Choosing an experienced plastic surgeon is critical to reducing the risk of complications after breast augmentation surgery.
+Qualified plastic surgeons follow strict sterile techniques and methods to reduce contamination during surgery.
 Moreover, experienced surgeons will try to place your implants using techniques that are less likely to cause contracture later on in life.
 In addition to all this, choosing the right plastic surgeon means that you will get a better follow-up long after surgery, shall any problems arise.

 Daily breast massage for the first few months after surgery can help stimulate the blood flow around your implants.
 This in turn leads to a softer and thinner capsule.
 You should gently massage your breasts multiple times a day during the first 2 months after surgery.
 After the initial 2 months, you can reduce it to once a day.

 According to early research, fish oil and omega-3 supplements might help during the healing process by making the capsule less-tough.

 Does capsular contracture go away by itself?

 - Capsular contracture is usually a progressive problem that gets worse with time.
 It’s unlikely that the breast deformity will go away on its own without medical or surgical intervention.

 - No, lifting weights after full recovery from breast augmentation does not cause capsular contracture.
 In fact, evidence suggests that moving your pectoral (chest) muscles improves blood supply to the tissue around your implant.